 - iTunes should identify the iPhone is in Recovery Mode, show a pop-up and offer to Restore the iPhone or iPad.

-In 15 to 30 minutes the process will complete and you can restore from an iOS 10 backup to get back to where you were before you tried the iOS 11 beta.
-You can perform this process up until the iOS 11 official release this fall.
+In 15 to 30 minutes the process will complete and you can restore from an iOS 11 or older backup to get back to where you were before you tried the iOS 11.1 beta.
+You can perform this process up until the iOS 11.1 official release later this year.

 What's New in iOS 11.1 & iOS 11.1.2